Judger0716/darkpool/README.md

 ### 2021-10-15

-+ Successfully implement secret recovery with MP-SPDZ with some restrictions by writing following `.mpc` file
++ Successfully implemented secret recovery with MP-SPDZ with some restrictions by writing following `.mpc` file

 ```Python
 sfix.set_precision(32, 64)